-5. Weak impact framework is barrier to demonstrating impact
+5. Weak impact framework is a barrier to demonstrating the impact

-6. Lack of stakeholder voice in measuring social impact
+6. Lack of stakeholder's voice in measuring social impact

 The primary purpose of impact measurement is to drive a better outcome for the beneficiary.
 Who are our stakeholders?
-According to principles of Social Value International, stakeholders are who affects and are affected by your activities.
-However, do you have a system that communicates stakeholder's user experience or satisfaction or dissatisfaction?
+According to the principles of Social Value International, stakeholders are those who affect and are affected by your activities.
+However, do you have a system that communicates stakeholders' user experience or satisfaction or dissatisfaction?

 - Do we think reporting how many beneficiaries served makes sense?

-- Does it make sense to report the number of meals to children while needs often tend to outstrip any intervention?
+- Does it make sense to report the number of meals to children while needs often outstrip any intervention?

-The real questions that you should answer is,
+The real questions that you should answer are,

 - Don't talk about how many beneficiaries benefited from the solar lantern.
-Talk about how many of them are happy or dissatisfied with a new purchase?
+Instead, talk about how many of them are happy or dissatisfied with a new purchase?

 - Are they expressing job satisfaction?

-- Are they truly able to improve outcome with the new lending program?
+- Are they truly able to improve outcomes with the new lending program?

-The most significant barrier for funders in making a decision is a lack of visibility between funding and actual impact.
-Provide the best way to provide impact capital distribution through a better impact evidence.
+The most significant barrier for funders in deciding is a lack of visibility between funding and actual impact.
+Provide the best way to provide impact capital distribution through better impact evidence.